vettom/Reference/Gitops/kubernetes-services.md

 - [ ] Argo as app
     # Once installed, Argocd itlesf can be app in Argo.
     - Create a project for Argo
-    - Create app for Argo
+    - Create app for Argo with ingress
     - Deploy/refresh Argo app from Argo console
     - Upgrade/downgrade Argocd version by passing value
     - Deploy new version of Flask app by updating version tag
     - Experiment with auto/manual deployment

+# Combine all together
+- [ ] App Deploy
+    - Prepare cluster with core apps
+    - Install your web app
+        - Ingress configured
+        - DNS configured auto or manual
+        - Has certificate
+        - Gets Secret from external secret source